Adapting to Misspecification: Main results

-Recall that (\ref{main_example_transformed_eq}) provides the asymptotic distribution of $(Y_U,T_O)$ under local misspecification.
-In this asymptotic regime, $b$ gives the limit of the bias of the restricted estimator divided by $\sqrt{n}$ and cannot be consistently estimated.
-In contrast, consistent estimates for $\rho$ and $\Sigma_U$ are available via the usual asymptotic variance formulas used in overidentification tests for GMM.
+This representation holds under the distribution for $(Y_U,T_O)$ maintained in (\ref{main_example_eq}), which provides an asymptotic approximation under local misspecification.
+In this asymptotic regime, consistent estimators of $\rho$, $\sigma_U$ and $\sigma_O$ are available via the usual asymptotic variance formulas used in overidentification tests for GMM.
+In contrast, $b$ gives the limit of the bias of the restricted estimator divided by $\sqrt{n}$ and cannot be consistently estimated.
+Consequently, it is not possible to consistently estimate the asymptotic distribution of $\hat \theta(Y_U,T_O)$.

-To obtain the sampling distribution of the optimally adaptive estimator, one can plug the distribution of $(Y_U,T_O)$ stipulated in (\ref{main_example_transformed_eq}) into expression (\ref{weighted_average_representation_eq}).
-Unfortunately, this distribution cannot be consistently estimated, as it depends on the local asymptotic bias $b$.
-For instance, the asymptotic variance of the optimally adaptive estimator $\deltaadapt$ takes the form $\rho^2\Sigma_U v(b/\sqrt{\Sigma_O}) + \Sigma_U - \rho^2 \Sigma_U$, where $v(\tilde b)=\operatorname{var}_{T_O\sim N(\tilde b,1)}(\tildedeltaadapt(T_O;\rho))$ denotes the variance of $\tildedeltaadapt(T_O;\rho))$ when $T_O\sim N(\tilde b, 1)$.
-Because $\tildedeltaadapt(T_O;\rho)$ is a nonlinear function of $T_O$, this variance formula is a nonconstant function of $b$.
-Since $b$ cannot be consistently estimated, it is not possible to consistently estimate the asymptotic variance of $\deltaadapt$.
-See \citet{leeb_model_2005} for a discussion of these issues in the context of pre-test estimators.
-Related arguments \citep{low_nonparametric_1997,armstrong_optimal_2018} establish the impossibility of constructing adaptive CIs.

-While it is not possible to consistently estimate the asymptotic variance of $\deltaadapt$, one can form an upper bound by taking the maximum of the asymptotic variance as a function of the unknown bias parameter $b$.
-It can be shown numerically that, except for cases where $|\rho|$ is very large -- a setting which we argue below requires special care -- the largest possible variance of the optimally adaptive estimator lies strictly below that of $Y_U$.
-Hence, the asymptotic standard error associated with $Y_U$ can generally be viewed as also providing a conservative estimate of the standard deviation of the optimally adaptive estimator.

-When $b$ is given, one can construct consistent estimates of the sampling distribution of the adaptive estimator, which is useful for assessing its theoretical risk properties.
-In particular, the mean squared error of the estimator (\ref{Bminimax_main_example_eq}) is given by

-In our applications, we report these asymptotic risk functions by plotting them as a function of $b$.